Countdown (game show): Timeline

+Background and origin

 Countdown originated from the format of the French game show Des chiffres et des lettres (Numbers and Letters), created by Armand Jammot.
+The game debuted in September 1965 and initially featured only letters rounds, under the name Le Mot Le Plus Long (The Longest Word), before numbers were introduced to the revised format for its return in January 1972.
 After watching the programme, Belgian record executive Marcel Stellman brought the format to Britain on the belief it could be popular overseas and proposed his concept for the British version to several networks.

-The concept was purchased in the early 1980s by Yorkshire Television, which commissioned a series of eight shows under the title Calendar Countdown, which were broadcast between April and May 1982.
+The concept was purchased in 1981 by Yorkshire Television, which, after producing two non-televised pilot episodes, commissioned a full series of eight shows under the title Calendar Countdown, which were broadcast over eight weeks between April and June 1982.
 Aimed at being a spin-off of their regional news programme Calendar, the programme's host deemed the natural choice for the concept.
-The spin-off was aired only in the Yorkshire area, with Whiteley earning the nickname of "Twice Nightly Whiteley" because of his daily appearances on both programmes.
+The spin-off was aired only in the Yorkshire area, with Richard Whiteley earning the nickname of "Twice Nightly Whiteley" because of his daily appearances on both programmes.
 He was assisted by Cathy Hytner and Denise McFarland-Cruickshanks, who handled the letters and numbers rounds respectively.
+Both Whiteley and Hytner appeared in the pilot episodes; alongside Robina Sharp, who handled the selection of numbers tiles and operated a one-armed bandit type "fruit machine" to choose the three-digit target, and Angela Garbut as the vital statistician.
+There was no lexicographer present at this time; they were introduced when the programme went to national television, with Ted Moult appearing in the pilot episodes and throughout the regional series as the celebrity guest.
+Moult would return as the shows very first Dictionary Corner guest when the programme debuted on Channel 4; however, he only did the first seven episodes and never returned.

 By 1982, after an additional pilot episode was made with a refined format – an episode that was never broadcast – the show was bought by Channel 4, a new British television channel set to launch in November 1982, based on the refined concept.
 While Whiteley and Hytner from the original pilot were retained, the programme was renamed Countdown, and the format was expanded to include additional members in the hosting team, including letters and number experts.
-It was commissioned to be broadcast four times a week for seven weeks initially, but was such a success that it is still being recommissioned as of 2022.
+It was commissioned to be broadcast four times a week for seven weeks initially, but was such a success that it is still being recommissioned as of 2024.

 An additional spin-off to the programme for young contestants was proposed at the time, dubbed Junior Countdown – the concept would be similar in format, but hosted by Gyles Brandreth and Ted Moult – but while a pilot was created, the proposal was abandoned after it was found to be highly flawed.

 Countdown was the first programme broadcast by Channel 4 when it launched on 2 November 1982, with Whiteley opening the programme with the line: